aljedaxi/zettel/pages/z_'what's_essential_is,_i_must_understand'.md

 ###
 > i wish to see politics with eyes unclouded by philosophy
 ##
-> it doesn't look good when a woman gives orders
+> it doesn't look good when a woman gives orders. you should try to not get in such situations if you want to retain your feminine qualities.